unosec/project/AssuranceCasesforSSE_Assignment3.md

 ![image](https://github.com/unosec/project/blob/main/images/JSassignment3.png)

-**Alignment Assessment:**  Product documentation typically doesn't address a low-level feature such as injection attacks, so a deeper investigation such a code review is required.
+**Alignment Assessment:**  Product documentation typically doesn't address a low-level feature such as injection attacks, so a deeper investigation of such a code review is required.
 I cloned the server repository and began to inspect the code.
-Nextcloud itself is composed of many other open source projects reference via the "3rdparty" folder.
-The calendar functionality is in the CalDAV project from [sabredav.org](https://sabredav.org).
+Nextcloud itself is composed of many other open source projects referenced via the "3rdparty" folder.
+The calendar functionality is in the CalDAV project from [sabre/dav](https://sabre.io).
 I used grep to search the files for the "htmlspecialchars" function.
-I found this function in use of line 78 of [this file](https://github.com/nextcloud/3rdparty/blob/master/sabre/dav/lib/DAV/Browser/HtmlOutputHelper.php) which indicates logic is in place to prevent HTML/Javascript injection attacks.
-In reviewing what appears to be the [data access code](https://github.com/nextcloud/3rdparty/blob/020d0d3892bd3b7296db8ed21448c834d33d5723/sabre/dav/lib/CalDAV/Backend/PDO.php) for the CalDAV functionality, the system does appear to use parameterized queries, for example on lines 253-254:
+I found this function in use on line 78 of [this file](https://github.com/nextcloud/3rdparty/blob/master/sabre/dav/lib/DAV/Browser/HtmlOutputHelper.php), which indicates logic is in place to prevent HTML/Javascript injection attacks.
+In reviewing, what appears to be, the [data access code](https://github.com/nextcloud/3rdparty/blob/020d0d3892bd3b7296db8ed21448c834d33d5723/sabre/dav/lib/CalDAV/Backend/PDO.php) for the CalDAV functionality, the system does appear to use parameterized queries.
+Lines 253-254:
 ```
 $stmt = $this->pdo->prepare('INSERT INTO '.$this->calendarTableName.' (synctoken, components) VALUES (1, ?)');
 $stmt->execute([$components]);